ohs-foundation/ohs-player-reference-client-app/README.md

 ### Have an existing app?

-If you cannot start from this template, depend on the player library directly — it is a library, not a framework, and can be adopted one screen at a time in any Kotlin Multiplatform or Android project:
+You do not need this template to use OHS Player.
+The player is a library, not a framework: add it to any Kotlin Multiplatform or Android project and adopt it one screen at a time.

 ```kotlin
 commonMain.dependencies {